hackcraft-sk/bwu-java/README.md

 # JNIBWAPI Utility Layer (bwu-java)

-bwu-java is supposed to add a layer above traditional JNIBWAPI trying to make it more comfortable to work with.
+In the future, bwu-java layer is supposed to support developers by providing nice and comfortable API and utility classes to JNIBWAPI so that they can focus on artificial intelligence rather than coding in an uncomfortable and messy environment.

 ### Current version